anatsuk1/borg_backup/README.md

 ### Configure JxyMemories

-`jxy-memories.py` has many configuration variable in its own source.
+`jxy-memories.py` has many configuration variables in its source code.

-Let's assigne your configuration to Name of variable!
+Assigne your environment to the following configururations.

 ### Explain JxyMemories configururations